A Definition of Web Marketing

 It’s as simple as that.

-If your website does not work on mobile devices, tablets, iPads and all the other devices we use today – it won’t deliver results from your marketing efforts.
+If your website does not work on mobile devices, tablets, iPads and all the other devices we use today – it won’t deliver results from your marketing efforts and budget.

 Create a Web Marketing Plan